20. Appendix

 37 |

-1. Check whether the encoder harness is inserted firmly and whether there is short circuit or open circuit;
+1. Check whether the encoder cable is securely connected, and check for short circuits or open circuits.

-2. If the fault is still not eliminated, repair or replace the magnetic editor assembly.
+2. If the fault persists, repair or replace the magnetic encoder assembly.

 |